adamsoliev/adamsoliev.github.io/_posts/2024-01-27-distributed-operating-systems.markdown

 Now, the problem is if a task holds a reference to a distributed future, can we guarantee that it will eventually be able to dereference the value?

-Our solution is ownership - the caller of a task is the owner of the returned future and all related metadata
+The proposed solution is ownership - the caller (another worker process) of a task is the owner of the returned future and all related metadata
-  * nested tasks can be used to shart the system
+  * nested tasks can be used to 'shard' the system
-  * task latency is low because metawrite writes, though synchronous, are local
+  * task latency is low because metadata writes, though synchronous, are local
-  * each worker becomes in effect a centralized master for the distributed futures that it owns and can perform all system operations locally; this simlifies failure handling
+  * each worker becomes in effect a centralized master for the distributed futures that it owns and can perform all system operations locally; this simplifies failure handling

 What if the owner itself fails?
   * reference holders fate-share with the future’s owner